 There’s nothing like writing a blog to totally empty your mind of anything meaningful.
 It ought to be taught as a meditation aid, really.
-“Just write about whatever is on your mind–what are you thinking about?”
-“Uhm…nothing at all.”
-“Excellent.
-Now focus on that.
-Ommmmm.”
+I can see it now:

 In my home, one teeny-tiny place at a time is falling in line with this pattern.
-My dresser in my bedroom is a thing of beauty in my eyes and makes my bedroom a haven to me.
+The dresser in my bedroom is a thing of beauty (in my eyes) and it makes my bedroom a haven to me.
 The rest of my house, well, I’ll call it a work in progress.
-That’s it.
+Yeah, that’s it.
 One of my favorite memes reads, “My housekeeping style is best described as ‘There appears to have been a struggle.’”
 The kitchen counter has a filing shelf over-filled with papers.
 The sunroom has bulbs I’m sure I’ll never plant.
 Don’t even ask me about my basement.

 I know the theory.
 Three boxes or bags: Keep, donate, pitch.
 If it’s not beautiful or useful get rid of it.
 If it’s not yours, it needs to be handled by the owner.
 Today I’m in a throw-it-all-away mood.
 I may or may not regret clutter-busting today, but I’m going in.